, Step by step

-This modern take on the humble sandwich is packed with great flavours and perfect to serve when hosting a larger gathering.
+This modern take on the humble sandwich is packed with great flavors and perfect to serve when hosting a larger gathering.

 Method